 We encourage staff and interns to discuss and resolve conflicts informally.
 If this cannot occur, this document provides the demarcation of the CAPS formal mechanisms for responding to issues of concern.
-In cases of sexual harassment and/or a hostile work environment, the University policies and procedures supersede these procedures (https://webshare.pacific.edu/sites/policies/ SitePages/Policies Home.aspx).
+In cases of sexual harassment and/or a hostile work environment, the University policies and procedures supersede these procedures (https://students.pulse.pacific.edu/x5639.html).